acmcarther/cargo-raze/README.md

 - Proper platform detection.
 Currently we take platform as a configuration parameter.
 This isn't too hard, just haven't had time.
 - Platform-agnostic generated `BUILD`.
 I envision mapping the existing platform-specific dependency support down to a handful of supported platforms within the bazel rule, rather than here.
 That lets us use bazel's `select` construct to support multiple platforms with a single rule.
 - Clean up folder structure
 - Set up dual compilation (compile raze via bazel OR via cargo).
-Prereq: openssl.
-Openssl is major pain to compile.